yanseijiyan/AnalizingCustomer/README.md

 1. Perform a preliminary data inspection and Data cleaning

-  a.
-Check for missing data and formulate apt strategy to treat them.
+  ・ Check for missing data and formulate apt strategy to treat them.

-  b.
-Are there any duplicate data records?
+  ・ Are there any duplicate data records?
 Remove them if present.

-  c.
-Perform Descriptive analytics on the given data.
+  ・ Perform Descriptive analytics on the given data.

 2. Cohort Analysis: A cohort is a group of subjects who share a defining characteristic.
 We can observe how a cohort behaves across time and compare it to other cohorts.

-  a.
-Create month cohorts and analyse active customers for each cohort.
+  ・ Create month cohorts and analyse active customers for each cohort.

-  b.
-Also Analyse the retention rate of customers.
+  ・ Also Analyse the retention rate of customers.
 Comment.

 3. Build a RFM model – Recency Frequency and Monetary based on their behaviour.

-  a.
-Calculate RFM metrics.
+  ・ Calculate RFM metrics.

-    i.
-Recency as the time in no. of days since last transaction
+    **i.** Recency as the time in no. of days since last transaction

-    ii.
-Frequency as count of purchases done
+    **ii.** Frequency as count of purchases done

-    iii.
+    **iii**.
 Monetary value as total amount spend

-  b.
-Build RFM Segments.
+  ・ Build RFM Segments.

-    i.
-Give Recency Frequency and Monetary scores individually by dividing them in to quartiles.
+    **i.** Give Recency Frequency and Monetary scores individually by dividing them in to quartiles.

-    ii.
-Combine three ratings to get a RFM segment (as strings)
+    **ii.** Combine three ratings to get a RFM segment (as strings)

-    iii.
-Get the RFM score by adding up the three ratings.
+    **iii.** Get the RFM score by adding up the three ratings.

-  c.
-Analyse the RFM Segments by summarizing them and comment on the findings.
+  ・ Analyse the RFM Segments by summarizing them and comment on the findings.

 4. Create clusters using k means clustering algorithm.

-  a.
-Prepare the data for the algorithm.
+  ・ Prepare the data for the algorithm.

-    i.
-If the data is Un Symmetrically distributed, manage the skewness with appropriate transformation.
+   ** i.** If the data is Un Symmetrically distributed, manage the skewness with appropriate transformation.

-    ii.
-Standardize / scale the data.
+    **ii.** Standardize / scale the data.

-  b.
-Decide the optimum number of clusters to be formed
+  ・ Decide the optimum number of clusters to be formed

-  c.
-Analyse these clusters and comment on the results.
+  ・ Analyse these clusters and comment on the results.

 5. Create a dashboard in tableau by choosing appropriate chart types and metrics useful for the business.
 The dashboard must entail the following:

-  a) Country-wise analysis to demonstrate Average spend.
+  ・ Country-wise analysis to demonstrate Average spend.
 Use a bar chart show monthly figures.

-  b) Bar graph of top 15 products which are mostly ordered by the users to show the number of products sold.
+  ・ Bar graph of top 15 products which are mostly ordered by the users to show the number of products sold.

-  c) Bar graph to show the count of orders Vs. hours throughout the day.
+  ・ Bar graph to show the count of orders Vs. hours throughout the day.
 What are the peak hours per your chart?

-  d) Plot the distribution of RFM values using histogram and frequency-charts.
+  ・ Plot the distribution of RFM values using histogram and frequency-charts.

-  e) Plot error(cost) vs no of clusters selected
+  ・ Plot error(cost) vs no of clusters selected

-  f) Visualize to compare the RFM values of the clusters using heatma
+  ・ Visualize to compare the RFM values of the clusters using heatma